Fringe season 2

 The second season of the American science fiction television series Fringe commenced airing on the Fox network on September 17, 2009, and concluded on May 20, 2010.
-The season was produced by Bad Robot Productions in association with Warner Bros.
+The season was produced by Bad Robot in association with Warner Bros.
 Television, and its showrunners were Jeff Pinkner and J. H. Wyman.
 Actors Anna Torv, John Noble, and Joshua Jackson reprised their roles as FBI agent Olivia Dunham and father-son duo Walter and Peter Bishop, respectively.
 Previous series regulars Lance Reddick, Jasika Nicole, Blair Brown, and Kirk Acevedo also returned, though with Acevedo in a limited capacity.

 The season followed the continuation of a war between two universes, the prime and the parallel.
 It was set in the former, until the last several episodes when Peter Bishop (Jackson) journeyed back to the parallel universe after being lured there by his real father, "Walternate" (Noble).
 While co-creator J. J. Abrams described the first season as "identifying that there is an enemy", he referred to season two as "getting to know the enemy" as it "build[s] to a very specific type of confrontation" between the two universes.
 The writers focused on their characters' development, in particular making them more comfortable with each other while solving cases for Fringe Division.
 By inventing the "mythalone" style of episode, the producers sought to create the perfect episode that mixed standalone episode qualities for casual viewers with the further development of the series' mythology for regular viewers.

 In a departure from the previous season, the second season aired in a new competitive timeslot at 9:00 pm on Thursdays.
 It contained 22 episodes, plus an unaired episode that was produced during the first season; "Unearthed" aired as a special as episode 11 of season two, days prior to "Johari Window", the first new episode of 2010.
 Also part of the season was the series' only musical episode, "Brown Betty", which was produced at the request of the network.
 The season finale, "Over There", fully introduced the parallel universe and laid the groundwork for the third season.

 Fringe ended its second season with a per episode average of 6.252 million total viewers and a 2.3 ratings share in the 18–49 demographic.
 The season was generally well-received by critics, though most agreed that the second half was a considerable improvement over the first.
 The series was chosen for a number of 2010 "best of television" lists, including The New York Times, the Seattle Post-Intelligencer, and Entertainment Weekly.
 Despite its critical acclaim, Fringe failed to earn any major category nominations at the 62nd Primetime Emmy Awards, but did receive nominations at the Creative Arts Emmy Awards, Golden Reel Awards, and Satellite Awards; at the Saturn Awards, Torv and guest actor Leonard Nimoy won in their respective categories.
 The second season was released on DVD and Blu-ray in region 1 on September 14, 2010, in region 2 on September 27, and in region 4 on November 10.